Esoterical/voron_canbus/toolhead_flashing/README.md

 sudo dfu-util -R -a 0 -s 0x08000000:force:mass-erase:leave -D ~/katapult/out/katapult.bin -d 0483:df11
 ```

-where the --dfuse-address is the _Internal Flash_ and the -d is the USB Device ID is the that you grabbed from the `dfu-util -l` command.
+where the --dfuse-address is the _Internal Flash_ and the -d is the USB Device ID is the that you grabbed from the `sudo dfu-util -l` command.

 If the result shows an "Error during download get_status" or something, but above it it still has "File downloaded successfullY" then it still flashed OK and you can ignore that error.